 San Juan de la Rambla is always nice for a stop by the coastal road leading within 15 or 20 minutes to Icod de los Vinos during any holiday in Tenerife.

 It's rather close (20 min.) to the biggest resort of the island which is Puerto de la Cruz in the north.

 We, especially, loved those smaller towns.
 Just figure, how well and warmly everybody was treating us with Sonia being a very sympathetic Canary girl.

 Food and drink were good during our holiday in Tenerife.
 They gave us popular German filter coffee at the hotel Valle Mar.
 We were regretting, though, that we had dinner included in the hotel price.
 Nevertheless, we, sometimes, had it in town.
 We couldn’t resist the tempting Tenerife cuisine with its fresh fish on the island.
 On excursions, we had our own versions of Tapas, as mentioned before.

 Go for perfect Tenerife holidays to compare and book Tenerife hotels and find holiday apartments, luxury accommodation or something for a tighter budget...

-We unfortunately had no time for whale watching on vacation 1997.
+We unfortunately had no time for whale watching on our vacation of 1997.

-It's a private sale.
-Judge yourself at Apartment Los Gigantes photo gallery.
+It was private sale.
+Yes, sorry to disappoint you.
+It has been sold a couple of years ago for less than Euro 90000, if I remember well.
+Judge for yourself if you would have also paid that by going to the Apartment Los Gigantes photo gallery.
 It's near the Marina yacht harbor, known for the British history of Los Gigantes where UK tourists played a significant role.
 All for the love of water sports and West Coast Marine life...